MarkyTurtle/Batman---Amiga/README.md

 ## Progress to Date

+**2025-03-05 - Level 2 & 4**
+  - Both levels are now buildable and playable from VSCode, the music/SFX is currently switched off as there are bugs still to fix.

 **2025-02-28 - Level 2 & 4**
   - The Batwing Level is now building and looks like its running as expected with the balloons displaying as expected.